Last Updated on January 13, 2022 by Danny

 Yes.
 You can add an additional tom and crash cymbal to the drum module if you wish.

-Fully assembled, the Nitro Mesh Kit is approximately four feet wide and three feet long.
+Fully assembled, the Nitro Mesh Kit is approximate 6′ x 4′ compared to Nitro which is 5′ x 3′ making it the largest kit in this price.
 However, the configuration can be customized based on your preferences, which will affect the exact footprint of the setup.

 You can use any plastic or wooden-tipped drumsticks.
 The kit does include a set of sticks.
 Felt mallets and beaters are not recommended for use with mash pads.